8 Things You Need to Know About Contactless Payment at Your Restaurant

 The guest reviews and confirms the total check amount on the sanitized terminal and pin pad.
 This total is keyed in by the server/employee or automated by the POS (if you have an integrated payment processor), just like with any other type of transaction.

 The guest enters the tip (either by percentage of total check or a dollar amount) and confirms the new total and taps their card.
 The transaction is approved and the payment is processed.

 While there is minimal contact with this transaction, the guest is still the only one touching their own card, and the terminal can be easily cleaned between uses.

-Research from SipScience found that consumers in the post-COVID era want contactless payments at bars and restaurants, with participants in the study listing the following concerns:
+Research from SipScience found that consumers do want contactless payments at bars and restaurants, with participants in the study listing the following concerns:

 Even when guests add their own tip, contactless payments give them more control and confidence because no one else is handling their card.

 As a restaurateur in the midst of a public health crisis, you must go beyond delighting your guests with excellent food.
 You need to ensure the health and safety of your patrons – and staff – at all times.